 First, however, we take our own initiative to proactively ensure and monitor the adequacy and compliance of our operations and facilities by means of internal control.
 We carry out systematic audits and management reviews of our own operations, and we continuously develop our internal procedures.

 In addition to the authorities, our customers, partners and contract manufacturing principals also assess our ability to operate in compliance with the regulations and the commitments agreed in the contracts.
-In their inspections and audits they check the adequacy and regulatory compliance of our operations and facilities for our supply chain and R&D of pharmaceuticals, APIs and diagnostic products.
+In their inspections and audits they check the adequacy and regulatory compliance of our operations and facilities for our supply chain and R&D of pharmaceuticals along with APIs.

 Correspondingly, we in turn monitor the adequacy and regulatory compliance of our sub-contractors, suppliers and other collaboration partners.
 In addition to assessments based on written enquiries, we carry out on-site audits of their facilities to make sure that the external parties involved in our supply chain, R&D and distribution meet the regulatory requirements and obligations mutually agreed upon in the collaboration contracts.
 We also follow up and monitor the fulfilment of the corrective actions of the shortcomings identified in the audits.

 We withdraw the product in the event of defects

 Medicinal products and APIs which do not comply with their specifications and which may cause harm to their users will immediately be withdrawn from sale and distribution, and from consumption if necessary.
 Depending on the seriousness of the case, the product is either withdrawn just from the wholesalers and retailers or also from patients as well.
 Similar measures are taken if there are deficiencies in the integrity of the data in the manufacturing documentation.
 We instantly report the events to the relevant regulatory authorities in all countries where the product is sold.